Tennessee State Route 166: Giles County

 Alabama State Route 127 becomes SR 166 at the Alabama state line in the Bethel community of southern Giles County.
 SR 166 goes north as a 2-lane highway and intersects SR 273, and then goes north through rural and hilly terrain before coming to an intersection with US 64 and entering Pulaski.
 SR 166 then becomes concurrent with SR 11, widens to an undivided 4-lane highway, and crosses a bridge over Richland Creek to enter downtown and come to an intersection with SR 15, where SR 166 splits from SR 11 to follow SR 15 west as a 2-lane.
 They then leave downtown and comes to another intersection with US 64, where they become concurrent with US 64 and SR 15 becomes unsigned.
-They then leave Pulaski and continue west as a 4-lane undivided highway for a little over a mile SR 166 splits off from US 64/SR 15 and turns northward as a 2-lane highway.
+They then leave Pulaski and continue west as a 4-lane undivided highway for a little over 1 mi.
+SR 166 splits off from US 64/SR 15 and turns northward as a 2-lane highway.
 SR 166 then passes through rural areas before passing through Campbellsville and having an intersection with SR 245.
 It then continues north to cross into Maury County.